zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### B. Google Calendar

-An official lab Google calendar will be shared and updated with lab meeting times, relevant departmental events, and one-on-one meeting times.
+An official lab Google calendar will be shared and updated with lab meeting times, relevant departmental and university events, and one-on-one meeting times.
 Lab members who will be out of town should notify me in advance and mark those dates on the lab calendar so that other lab members are aware should anything arise.
 Approved vacation days and other time off should also be entered into the lab calendar.

 ## III.
 Research Documentation

 ### A. Physical Lab Notebooks

-All members of the lab should still record the details of their daily research activities in the form of a traditional lab notebook with dated entries.
+All members of the lab should record the details of their daily research activities in the form of a traditional lab notebook with dated entries.
 This is a requirement for federally-funded research.
 Lab notebooks cannot leave the laboratory and must be turned in at the conclusion of your tenure in the lab.

 ### B. Electronic Lab Notebooks